18F/handbook/pages/travel-and-leave/travel-and-leave-policies/first-time-travel-get-in-concur.md

 **Vendor Request Instructions**

 _You may experience slow page loads of about 30–60 seconds.
-This is not likely an issue with your internet._
+This is not likely an issue with your internet.
+You must use your GSA computer to access this site._

 - To get started, in the radio buttons under "Service Office", select "Traveler".
 Then, under "ADD VENDOR/ADDR CODE", click the "CLICK HERE" button.